tiancaiamao/shen-go/README.md

 - an integrated fully functional Prolog,
 - and an inbuilt compiler-compiler.

 shen-go is a port of the Shen language that runs on top of Go implementations.

-Right now I'm working on the following implementations:
+There is a klambda interpreter that is basically done, but it's quite slow.
+Right now I'm working on a bytecode compiler.

-* interpreter (basically done)
-* bytecode compiler (WIP)

 ## Building